 -

-Tempur Original Supreme - This high-density memory foam mattress conforms to the curves of the body to relieve pressure on the back and provide optimal support.
+Tempur Original Supreme - This high-density memory foam mattress conforms to the body's curves to relieve back pressure and provide optimal support.

 How to maintain your mattress?

-Flip and rotate your mattress regularly to distribute wear and tear.
-Use a mattress protector to prevent stains and dust build-up.
-Air out your bedding to avoid moisture and allergens.
-And don’t forget to clean your sheets and pillowcases regularly for clean, hygienic bedding.
-By following these tips, you can enjoy a comfortable, restful sleep while taking care of your back.
+Turn and rotate your mattress regularly to distribute wear and tear.
+Use a protective cover to prevent stains and dust buildup.
+Ventilate your bedding to avoid moisture and allergens.
+And don't forget to regularly clean your sheets and pillowcases for clean and hygienic bedding.
+By following these tips, you can enjoy a comfortable and restful sleep while taking care of your back.

-In conclusion, choosing the right mattress is essential to alleviate back pain and improve sleep quality.
+In conclusion, choosing the right mattress is essential for alleviating back pain and improving sleep quality.
 Options such as memory foam, latex, or pocket spring mattresses can provide the necessary support for various conditions such as sciatica, arthritis, or scoliosis.
 Additionally, adopting proper sleeping postures and investing in accessories such as ergonomic pillows and mattress toppers can enhance comfort.

 FAQ: Which mattress for back pain?